ui/ux case study

 Testing & Iteration

-The final concept demonstrates how inclusive UX decisions can reduce friction, improve clarity, and increase user confidence in essential e-commerce flows.
+The final concept demonstrates how simplifying decisions - not just improving usability - can significantly reduce friction and increase user confidence in essential e-commerce flows.

 Improved Task Clarity

-Simplified navigation and larger touch targets reduced confusion during search and checkout flows, especially for first-time users.
+Simplified navigation and larger touch targets reduced confusion during key flows such as search and checkout.

 Validated Need for Assisted Delivery